 Denis Zhdanov has appeared with the following orchestras of the world: the Madrid Symphony Orchestra, the Valles Symphony (Spain), Orchestra Symphonic de Tenerife, the Bilbao Symphonic Orchestra, Granada Symphonic Orchestra, the Pomeranian Symphony (Poland), the Ukrainian TV and Radio Orchestra, the Polish Camerata, the Finnish Radio Orchestra, the “Nova Amadeus” Chamber Orchestra (Italy), the Georgian National Symphony, the “Simfonia Iuventus” Orchestra (Poland), and Festival Strings Lucerne, among others.

 Denis Zhdanov has worked as an assistant professor of K. Lifschitz at the Hochschule Luzern – Musik in Switzerland in 2020, and since 2021 teaches piano at the University of Music and Applied Arts in Graz, Austria.
-Apart of his expertise in stylistic and interpretative aspects of piano playing, he has been intensively studying physiology and efficiency of piano playing for a few years.
+Apart of his expertise in stylistic and interpretative aspects of piano playing, he has been intensively studying physiology and efficiency of piano playing.
 He is constantly developing a teaching system that would not just provide students with a clear idea how it should sound, but also clearly explain how to reach it that often requires conscious practising and technique optimisation.
 He also teaches online intensively to students from many countries.

 His other skills and hobbies that he has learnt, using COVID-related lockdowns in his advantage, are video making and piano tuning.